rapidosaas/rapidosass-boilerplate-nextjs-mongodb-shadcnui/README.md

 - Open an issue if you believe you've encountered a bug.
 - Make a pull request in the develop branch to add new features/make quality-of-life improvements/fix bugs.

+## Donations

+This software is free

+But you can make a donations to the devs

+Please note that your donation is not an engagement of any of the parts, you are free, we are free, and we love free softwares